Presented by Funn, we are re-naming this event to the ‘Funnduro’.

 Equipment: The Bicycle must be capable of safely and efficiently completing the task and must, as a minimum, be mechanically sound, have efficient brakes on all wheels and all reasonable steps must be taken to ensure the safety of the rider and others.
 As part of the latter, bar plugs are compulsory.

 Helmets: It is compulsory to wear a protective helmet when racing or training on the course and such helmet must comply with the required safety standards defined in the General Regulations.
 A full-face helmet is recommended, though we will allow open face helmets to be worn.
-The helmet must be properly secured in both training and racing and must be fitted with a visor.
+The helmet must be properly secured in both training and racing.

 Categories to enter: